 Still, in my eyes, they are the four greatest wheels that Yokohama has ever produced.
 Signifying unique aesthetic possibilities, the flexibility of modular construction, and a true racing pedigree, they are basically all that Kyusha Shoes is about.

 The A3A was the first of the series.
 Launching in 1979, it was an instant hit with road racers who often used tires from the same company.
-As Yokohama’s first three-piece wheel, the parts used by it formed the basis for the whole A3 line-up, and were also used by the company for a few Almex and BRX branded products.
+As Yokohama’s first three-piece wheel, the parts used by it formed the basis for the whole A3 line-up and were also used by the company for a few Almex and BRX branded products.

-The A3C is generally considered the black sheep of the group as a dish type design versus the spoke style of the other models.
+The A3C is generally considered the black sheep of the group as a dish type design versus the spoke-style of the other models.
 Yokohama treated it uniquely, offering only two sizes for the model: 13 6J +6 and 14 6J +6.
 The other three wheels in the series were available in a much broader size range.

 The A3C was actually the second wheel of the line-up, debuting in 1980.
-Why Yokohama decided to skip the letter B, and go straight to C, is mystery that is still to be solved.
+Why Yokohama decided to skip the letter B, and go straight to C, is a mystery that is still to be solved.
 Surely Japanese logic would dictate that there is an A3B somewhere…

 Now 35 years later, the allure of these wheels is still immensely strong.
-The A3A proved to be not only the first member of the series, but also the most popular.
-It stayed in production through until 1998 – a long enough span of time to ensure the supply today remains plentiful.
+The A3A proved to be not only the first member of the series but also the most popular.
+It stayed in production until 1998 – a long enough span of time to ensure the supply today remains plentiful.
 Good thing, as it is still very popular.
 The other three models were gone ten years earlier or more, and are now fading from existence.
 Standing alone, these other three would be intriguing wheels, but for me, it is their connection to the A3A that really makes them stand out, as sort of limited versions of one of the greatest wheels of all time.